edgelesssys/marblerun/docs/set-manifest.md

     wget https://github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json
     ```

-1. Use the Edgeless Remote Attestation tool to verify the Mesh's quote and get a trusted certificate:
+2. Use the Edgeless Remote Attestation tool to verify the Mesh's quote and get a trusted certificate:

     ```bash
     era -c coordinator-era.json -h $MARBLERUN -o marblerun.crt
     ```

-1. Now that we have established trust, we can set the manifest through the Client API:
+3. Now that we have established trust, we can set the Manifest through the Client API:

     ```bash
     curl --cacert marblerun.crt --data-binary @manifest.json "https://$MARBLERUN/manifest"